Himolde-IBE110/Labs/HTML-Clouds/README.md

 ## Improving my first Web page.
 You have already created your first Web page in the Wireshark lab.
 In this lab you are going to improve it a little.
 Remember that you can build and edit your HTML pages by either using online editors or editors that you can install on your machine like Visual Studio Code.
 In the demonstration we will use the JSBin online editor (https://jsbin.com/?html,output)

-Open up a new tab and go to jsbin.com.
+1. Open up a new tab and go to jsbin.com.
 Remember there is no need to login or register.
-Open this page in your browser: https://himolde-ibe110.github.io/Labs/hello.html).
+2. Open this page in your browser: https://himolde-ibe110.github.io/Labs/hello.html).
 Right click on that page and select **View page source**.
 This is the HTML code of your page.
 Copy it and paste it into the left panel of jsbin.
 Now that you have an initial code, lets start.

-Write this code in jsbin:
+3. Modify the page using the style in this code:
 ```html
 <!DOCTYPE html>
 <html>